 Hopkins could have sorted this whole thing out for the tiniest fraction of the eventual bill if she wasn’t such an obstinate arsehole the entire time.
 The trouble is, in priding herself as a fearlessly opinionated firebrand – a woman who will say the unsayable – she painted herself into a pretty difficult corner.
 Her particular personal brand practically dictated that she tackle this situation head on but, given that it all could have been sorted for the sake of an apology and a meagre donation to charity, cooler heads should have prevailed.

-We understand better than most the temptation to take these types of threats on (we talk about our own experience at fighting a case like this in the full issue…) but the £300,000 lessons here are stark and simple:
+We understand better than most the temptation to take these types of threats on (we talk about our own experience at fighting a case like this elsewhere) but the £300,000 lessons here are stark and simple:

 • Own up to your mistakes.